Showing posts with label contact lenses. Show all posts

 Lens photos below!

-All photos are taken by yours truly during sunny weather.
-All close-ups are free from color filters and the like and that's so that the colors would appear as true to life as possible.
+All photos taken by yours truly during an October noon with sunny weather, although the sun was hidden by a veil of clouds at the moment the photos were taken.
+All close-up photos are free from color filters etc and that's so that the colors would be as true to real life as possible.

 Bathroom light.